radioactivearm/Heart-Disease-ML/README.md

 Group Members: Ainash Toleu, Andy McRae and Jeannaej Yambing

-Link to Heroku Server: https://deepheart.herokuapp.com/
+Link to Heroku Server: https://deepheart.herokuapp.com/ *This link takes about 20-30 seconds to load the first time due to it's size*

 # Overview:
 The deepheart website uses Neural Network to predict if a patient does or does not have heart disease.